Theater of Armenia: The Armenian Theatre in the Middle Ages (4th-15th centuries)

-A decline began with the fall of the last independent Armenian kingdom, the Lusignan dynasty of Cilicia in 1375.
+The Armenian Theatre in the 15th-18th Centuries

+The emergence of the new Armenian theater occurred in the 17th-18th centuries.
 Various theatre groups scattered all over Asia Minor, going to autonomous Armenian provinces.
 Charden, a French world traveller, in his Les Mimes de l'Orient, gives a detailed description of a performance he attended at the Armenian Mime Theatre in Yerevan, Armenia, in 1664.
 At that time Armenia was under Persian rule.
 Chardin's account reveals that the Goussan tradition was still alive with mime action, accompanied by music, singing and dancing, similar to opera.

+Since 1668, Armenian school theaters, both ecclesiastical and secular, were established in cities where Armenian communities resided, such as Lviv, Venice, Vienna, Constantinople, Madras, Calcutta, Tbilisi, Moscow, and Doni Rostov.
+These theaters, with a classical orientation, expressed the ideals of the national liberation movement.
+Notably, the play "The Passion of Saint Hripsime," which was staged in 1668 at the Armenian school in Lviv, has been preserved.

 In the eighteenth century, original plays and translations of European plays were published in Classical Armenian.
 They only attracted a secular audience, and as a result they were seldom performed, but were used in schools in the study of classical Armenian.
 Plays were written by the resident clergy and performed by the students.
 The pioneer efforts of the Mekhitarists provided a significant step in the development of the Western Armenian Theatre.